My Seoul Chiropractor…..found his card!

 He answers his phone personally so don’t hesitate to call.
 When you call, ask him if ‘Art’ (that’s me) is there.
 It’s sorta a game….if I’m there he’ll give you a free piece of candy or a ballon or something when you come in for your appointment.

 Remember……it’s Exit 10 of the Gangnam subway station.
 Walk down to the corner.
-You’ll see a fairly big store called ‘The Body Shop’.
-It’s a cosmetics store.
-You see’em other places in Seoul too so maybe you know the store I’m talking about.
+You’ll see a woori bank.
+You see’em other places in Seoul too so maybe you know the st I’m talking about.

 Anyway…..there, you take a left.
 Actually, from that point you’ll be able to see his building.
 It’s on the other side of the street, slightly diagonally to the right, down about 100 yards or so.
 They’re putting in a brand new convenience store on the corner next to his building.
-It’s a Family Mart I think.
-I noticed it two weeks ago.
+It’s a family mart or CU mart, I think. and also GS Mart on 1st floor of his building, I noticed it two weeks ago.

 So……that’s item #1.
 Now…….the article: